-Years ago, I was on a trip to Dallas to meet with a Woman named Freda, and I found myself in the right place at the right time for her to introduce me to a small, unassuming man from Britain, who Freda told me was a prophet.
+Years ago, I was on a trip to Dallas to meet with a woman named Freda Lindsey, and I found myself in the right place at the right time for her to introduce me to a small, unassuming man from Britain, who Freda told me was a prophet.

 Her late husband was a well-known Evangelist and Preacher in the 1940’s.
 By the time I met Freda, she had helped build over 6000 churches of various denominations around the globe and founded 3 Bible colleges, one of them in Dallas.

 A day or two later, I had lunch with Freda.
-As hard as I tired; I couldn’t resist questioning the “Prophet’s” qualifications.
-Freda quickly educated me to the fact prophesy is a complicated gift not limited to the foretelling of future events or calling down fire like Elijah did.
+As hard as I tried; I couldn’t resist questioning the “Prophet’s” qualifications.
+Freda quickly educated me to the fact prophecy is a complicated gift not limited to the foretelling of future events or calling down fire like Elijah did.

 An equally important aspect of prophecy is simply the “telling-forth” of God’s intentions or desires.
 Literally, speaking out God’s words directly to the one God is trying to get His message to.
 Usually, because the target audience isn’t paying attention.

-Freda wove scriptural references all through her explanation of prophesy and where it fell in the big picture.
-I asked how she could tell if a prophet was a real prophet, and what makes her think there are still prophets in the world.
-I offered up my own spontaneous prophecy about whom was paying for lunch, ending with… “This sayeth the lord.”
+Freda wove scriptural references all through her explanation of prophecy and where it fell in the big picture.
+I asked how she could tell if a prophet was a legitimate prophet, and what makes her think there are still prophets in the world.
+I offered up my own spontaneous prophecy about who was paying for lunch, ending with… “Thus sayeth the Lord.”
 Freda’s expression told me to quit acting the fool.